gabrielcaser/tanzania_power_calculations/README.md

 -   This replication package replicates power calculations used to calculate the Minimum Detectable Effect (MDE) for a lime subsidy program to be ran in Tanzania.

-## Tasks

-1. OK Restrict the Sample to the 3 Villages that are part of the experiment ("Iringa", "Katavi", "Njombe")

-2. OK Calculate share of farmers growing each crop

-3. Run Power Calculations

-    1. OK Calculate for Production and Production per Hectare the Mean and Standard Deviation of Crops

-    2. Calculate Intra-Cluster Correlation at the Village Level (or another one if Village is not available)

-    3. Generate MDE considering different parameter values

-    4. Produce a table of results

-4. Compare MDE with the literature and classify the estimated MDE as high or low

 ## Folder Structure